kofj/casauth-flutter-sdk/README.md

 - `vault`: **Vault** of `Stash` package, CASAuth use it to cache token, user info etc. And we will default init sqlite database if not set `vault` parameter.
 You can initiate any `stash` Storage Implementations and create `vault` to customs storage for the SDK.
 - `userPrefix`: Random user name prefix.
 Default value is **mobile_**.
 - `redirectUri`: Address configured at Casdoor application config, the value must in the application's callback list.
 We use it to revoke/expired JWT token.
 Default value is **casauth**.
+- `logLevel`: Setting SDK logger print level.
+If app running at flutter's `kDebugMode` or `kProfileMode`, will print stack trace info to helps debug.

 ### Send code
 When the user register or recover password, must send verification code to the target email/mobile phone.